lilyxia99/leilei-quartz/content/Learning Notes/reading-notes/“LOST RACES OF SCIENCE FICTION” (1980).md

 Henry relate to the fact people don’t like to be confronted.

-All the minorities are kind of representation of minority, they are abnormal, and abnormal are treated in ways like:
+All the minorities are kind of representation of minority, they are abnormal, and abnormal are treated in ways like people are:

+1. Feared
+2. Intrigued
+3. Discriminated
+4. Objectified, fetishized, domesticated, regulated
+5. Trusted, which leads hero status

+The reason why there is a lack of actual people of minority, is because of a lack of research.
+But it’s not just a lack of research, it’s because essentially a procrastination, and the actual driving force is just they don’t want to know, they discriminate.

+Writers need to care more about their characters, so are readers and scholars.
+Reading with this lens.
+It helps us:

+1. Paying attention to what is there, the cultural code
+2. Identify stereotypes
+3. Identify a “actural” full, complex, character or story: is it a stereotype, or is it just a check boxing, or in between.
+4. Pay attention, or more aware of details

+The way to implement in our work:
-1.
+1. Go specific, add details.
+2. Humor
+3.

+Add meanings,

 # reading summary
 ## why not write minority characters